eyablokov/ssh-users-ansible/README.md

 This is example for managing all of company admin users with ansible for all servers.

 It has been tested and used in production with `Ubuntu 16.04`, `Debian 8` & `CentOS 7` virtual servers.
-Other distros won't likely work at this time.

 ## What's included?
 * Manage all your users with git and ansible